Joseph L. Akerman, Artists's Statement

 contact card

-This website and all photographs herein are copyrighted.
+This website and all images, text and photographs herein are copyrighted.

 All Rights Reserved.